-AVG Secure VPN has attractive, easy to use VPN apps that are very simple to install.
+AVG Secure VPN has attractive and user-friendly VPN apps that are very simple to install.
 There’s nothing fancy to do, no special tweaks or complicated processes to follow.
 Install it the way you would for any app and start it up.

 As you can see here, the app is really sharp looking, and clean to boot.
 Some VPN services plaster their apps with all sorts of esoteric settings that only hard-core techies will even understand, much less need to mess with.
 We noted this issue in our TorGuard review.
 No such problems exist with the AVG Secure VPN.

 Below is the Windows VPN client that we tested for the review.

 By default, the VPN automatically selects what it considers to be the optimal VPN server location for you.
 While this will probably be optimal for general VPN use, you’ll want to choose different servers for different activities (streaming and torrenting, in particular).
 To select a different server location, hit the Change Location button and select one of the 57 server locations in 36 countries that works best for whatever you need to do.